Facebook

 Preliminary tests that show promise for detecting cancer without invasive procedures include:

-• Flow cytometry separates white cells from blood based on their physical properties and is used in conjunction with fluorescent staining to determine the presence of proteins associated with certain cancers, such as CEA (carcinoembryonic antigen) and PSA (prostate-specific antigen).
-This test can be used to detect cancer in the bloodstream.
+• Flow cytometry: Separates white cells from blood based on their physical properties.
+It is used with fluorescent staining to determine the presence of proteins associated with certain cancers, such as CEA (carcinoembryonic antigen) and PSA (prostate-specific antigen).
+This test can help to detect cancer in the bloodstream.

-• CancerSEEK, a blood test developed by scientists at Johns Hopkins University, was shown in clinical trials conducted on 1,005 patients to accurately detect eight of the most common cancers (lung, colon, breast, or prostate).
+• CancerSEEK: Scientists at Johns Hopkins University developed a blood test that, in clinical trials conducted on 1,005 patients, accurately detected eight of the most common cancers (lung, colon, breast, or prostate).
 In addition to detecting cancer, the test can tell patients if they don't have cancer.
-The test was presented on March 15 at the 2017 American Society of Clinical Oncology (ASCO) annual meeting in Chicago and is expected to be available for use by doctors within a year.
+Researchers presented the test at the 2017 American Society of Clinical Oncology (ASCO) annual meeting in Chicago.

 • Digital Light-based Technology that uses light-emitting nanoparticles to identify cancerous cells in blood samples.

-• Non-invasive Prenatal Genetic Testing screens the mother's blood for fetal DNA to determine if the fetus has certain genetic abnormalities.
-This test does not require amniocentesis, a procedure in which fluid is drawn from around an unborn baby in the uterus (womb) and is associated with a 0.1 to 0.5 percent risk of miscarriage.
+• Non-invasive Prenatal Genetic Testing screens the mother's blood for fetal DNA to determine if the fetus has specific genetic abnormalities.
+This test does not necessitate amniocentesis, which involves drawing fluid from around an unborn baby in the uterus (womb).
+It is associated with a 0.1 to 0.5 percent risk of miscarriage.

 early cancer detection